bhokloo/resource-version-loader/README.md

 **Installation** 💻

-To get started with the Dynamic Resource Loader package, simply use the following command:
+To get started with the Resource Version Loader package, simply use the following command:

 ```
 npm install resource-version-loader